ibm-cloud-docs/containers/cs_encrypt.md

     ```
     {: screen}

-    Example output when the master is ready:
+    Example output when the master is ready
     ```
     Name:                   <cluster_name>
     ID:                     <cluster_ID>